Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 What is the cheapest hill station near Delhi for a weekend trip?

 Lansdowne and Chakrata are the cheapest options.
-A couple can do two days in Lansdowne for ₹5,000–8,000 ($60–95).
-Chakrata runs ₹5,000–9,000 and carries almost no peak-season premium.
-Shimla is the most expensive at ₹10,000–20,000 ($119–238) for two days at peak, plus ₹780 in round-trip tolls.
+A couple can do two days in Lansdowne for ₹5,000 to 8,000 ($60 to 95).
+Chakrata runs ₹5,000 to 9,000 and carries almost no peak-season premium.
+Shimla is the most expensive at ₹10,000 to 20,000 ($119 to 238) for two days at peak, plus ₹780 in round-trip tolls.

 Which hill station near Delhi can I reach by train?

 Kathgodam Express from Hazrat Nizamuddin (overnight, ~6.5 hrs) serves Nainital and Ranikhet.
 The Chandigarh Shatabdi (~3 hrs) serves Kasauli, with a shared taxi covering the final 45 km.
 Dehradun Express and Jan Shatabdi serve Mussoorie and Dhanaulti.
 The Kalka-Shimla narrow-gauge toy train (₹375, 5.5 hrs from Kalka) is the scenic Shimla approach.
-Lansdowne's nearest station is Kotdwar (40 km below), with buses from ISBT Kashmiri Gate for ~₹300–350.
+Lansdowne's nearest station is Kotdwar (40 km below), with buses from ISBT Kashmiri Gate for ~₹300 to 350.

 When is the best time to visit hill stations near Delhi?